Strawberry Dragon Project

 - The Peeping Tom: Kevin, in the titlecard from Episode 3, sneaks a peek at Nadia tugging at her top in a hot room, echoing a scene from the series.

 - Perma Stubble: Kevin, both in real life and in the titlecards, to distinguish himself from the clean-shaven Ichigo.
+Eventually (by the middle of Season 2), this evolved into a full-on goatee.

 - Phrase Catcher: In Episode 11, Kevin starts using the Catch Phrase "Because... funny?".
 The third time around, Ichigo says it instead.
 Lampshaded by a clip from the movie being reviewed.